 Ensure 6 ft. distance between personnel, unless safety or core function of the work activity requires a shorter distance.

-Any time personnel are less than 6 ft. apart from one another, personnel must wear acceptable face coverings.
+Any time personnel are less than 6 ft. apart from one another or a customer and without a physical barrier (e.g. plexiglass), personnel must wear acceptable face coverings.

-Tightly confined spaces (e.g. elevators, control rooms) should be occupied by only one individual at a time, unless all occupants are wearing face coverings.
-If occupied by more than one person, keep occupancy under 50% of maximum capacity
+Tightly confined spaces (e.g. elevators, small stock rooms, behind cash registers, narrow merchandise aisles) should be occupied by only one individual at a time, unless all employees are wearing face coverings.
+If occupied by more than one person, keep occupancy under 50% of maximum capacity.

-Post social distancing markers using tape or signs that denote 6 ft. of spacing in commonly used and other applicable areas on the site (e.g. clock in/out stations, health screening stations).
+Post social distancing markers using tape or signs that denote 6 ft. of spacing in commonly used and other applicable areas (e.g. clock in/ out stations, health screening stations, cash registers).